-To confirm it, we performed the clonogenic assay.
-It was shown that there were only around a tenth (EC109) and a fifth (JAR) of normalized colonies formed compared with the control, which suggested that BJOE further enhanced the inhibition effect of radiotherapy on the growth of EC109 and JAR (Figure 3C).
-The apoptotic rates of EC109 were also measured during the radiotherapy and BJOE treatment, and the result of apoptotic detection further confirm the enhancement of radiosensitivity.
-Obviously, the apoptotic rate of EC109 after radiotherapy in combination with BJOE was promoted more that using radiotherapy or BJOE alone (Figure 3 D).
+To confirm this finding, we performed the clonogenic assay.
+In cells treated with both radiotherapy and BJOE, there were only around a tenth (EC109) and a fifth (JAR) of normalized colonies formed compared with the control, which suggested that BJOE further enhanced the inhibition effect of radiotherapy on the growth of EC109 and JAR (Figure 3C).
+The apoptotic rates of EC109 were also measured during combined radiotherapy and BJOE treatment, and the results confirmed the enhancement of radiosensitivity.
+The apoptotic rate of EC109 after radiotherapy in combination with BJOE was increased more than radiotherapy or BJOE alone (Figure 3 D).

 The BJOE radiosensitizes esophageal carcinoma cells via cyclin D1-CDK4/6 axis